 - High Needs Team Checklist with supporting documents

 - SDQs for parents, teachers and young people where appropriate;

 These are sent via email email@example.com to Jane and Melissa who will consider each request carefully.
 Where requests are declined, there will be individual follow up with the person making the request to explain why and suggestions for further actions.

 There are evaluation measures built into the SEMH High Needs work and a full breakdown of these is available via email from Melissa directly.
 We will start to gather information from the evaluation measures and have some results in May 2020; it is anticipated that this will be shared within the Borough, and then changes can be made from this feedback.

-If you have any feedback at all at any stage about the process, the ease [or otherwise] of request for support or anything else, you are welcome to email Melissa directly, using the subject line ‘SEMH evaluation comments’ at email@example.com.
+If you have any feedback at all at any stage about the process, the ease [or otherwise] of request for support, or anything else, please send an email, using the subject line ‘SEMH evaluation comments’ to firstname.lastname@example.org.